UWCubeSat/hs2-dds-host/README.md

 The Makefile supports compilation on both Windows (using MinGW) and linux (using GNU GCC).

 On Ubuntu/Debian, you can install hidapi via apt:
-$ sudo apt update && sudo apt install libhidapi-libusb0
+`$sudo apt update && sudo apt install libhidapi-libusb0`

 On Windows, it is necessary to download the hidapi sources and compile them manually using MinGW64.
-This can be done using MinGW64's gcc, then invoking the <ar ru> on the generated hid.o file.
+This can be done using MinGW64's gcc, then invoking the `ar ru` command on the generated hid.o file.
 Then, the provided header file and shared library (libhidapi.a) should be added to your MinGW64 include and lib folders, respectively.

 # Usage
 On Linux, this tool requires sudo since it accesses USB devices, which are a privileged resource.
 Eventually, I'll set up a udev rule that will bypass this requirement.
 On Windows, simply invoke the provided executable from your choice of terminal.